Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

-   > NOTE:
+   > **NOTE:**
    >
-   > ​		The first three buttons, is related to zoom, are not recommended to use in the current version, which may cause some nonfatal bugs.
-Currently, the known bug is the node drag exception.
+   > ​		**The first three buttons, is related to zoom, are not recommended to use in the current version, which may cause some nonfatal bugs.
+Currently, the known bug is the node drag exception.**
 ### Mini Map
 ​		If your Godot version is newer than 3.2.2, a mini map will be displayed in the HFSM editor.
 >NOTE :
 >		At present, the display of mini map is not good enough.
-The Transitions will show at mini map without rotation.
-I have been submitted a Proposal for this error.
+The Transitions will show at mini map without rotation. ~~I have been submitted a Proposal for this error.~~ The opinion of official developer is that `Graph` and `GraphNode` are not for this occasion, and have not plan to realize the feature of showing rotation in mini map.

 ![](DOCUMENT.assets/minimap.png)

 ## State

-​		The smallest unit of HFSM, you can create a new state through the right click menu.
+​		The smallest unit of `HFSM`, you can create a new state through the right click menu.

 ### State Inspector Properties